Last Updated on. Updated with high quality references.

 The soul is gender-neutral, your body is not.
 Your body has certain requirements unless which is fulfilled gives no real satisfaction.
 Tantra Yoga gives you this satisfaction.
 It is the way to reach the final sheath of the human body called Anandamaya Kosha.

 Some of your desires may not be in the manifest condition too.
 They are deeply hidden down in the memories of the past.

 More about the desire.

-Desire to be one with the opposite gender is because of societal constructs and hormones.
+The desire to be one with the opposite gender is because of societal constructs and hormones.
 Since childhood, you see males and females together.
 Your intelligence also accepts it as a reality thus supported by your hormones.
 However, there is no complete satisfaction.
 Your desire keeps on growing.
 It can transform at some point in time from sexuality to non-sexuality but again, the fake reality continues.

 Tantra Yoga makes it easy for balancing society, sexuality, gender, and freedom.
 However, the practice is not so easy.
 The first fact to realize is, the soul is Gender Neutral that’s why both males and females can do 99% of similar things.
 But the body is not Gender-neutral because of Society and hormones.
 All your hormones are naturally within you.
 Tantra Yoga teaches you to accept it.

 Society needs Dharma, Sexuality needs the Kama, Gender needs Artha and Freedom needs union between Purusha and Prakriti that’s moksha.
 I would call the complete method to achieve the four Purusharthas mentioned in the various Indian philosophical texts is Tantra Yoga.
 In Vijnana Bhairava Tantra, Abhinavagupta, a Medieval Indian Philosopher has given 112 ways of the divine union.
 These all methods are based on the temperament type of an individual in Tantra Yoga.